-STADIO Holdings facilitates the widening of access to quality and relevant higher education programmes in Southern Africa through its three prestigious higher education institutions, namely STADIO Proprietary Limited (STADIO Higher Education), The South African School of Motion Picture Medium and Live Performance Proprietary Limited (AFDA) and Milpark Education Proprietary Limited (Milpark Education).
+STADIO Holdings facilitates the widening of access to quality and relevant higher education programmes in Southern Africa through its three prestigious higher education institutions, namely STADIO Higher Education, AFDA and Milpark Education.
 The institutions offer a diverse range of undergraduate and postgraduate programmes via the contact learning and distance learning modes of delivery.